rossta/rossta.github.com/source/blog/2019-12-03-overpacking-a-common-webpacker-mistake.html.md

 ![CI Screenshot: Precompile assets, 0:44](blog/webpack/overpack-after-fix.png)

+The build step dropped from nearly seven minutes to less than one.
 Big improvement!
 When I heard from the team, the fix also greatly improved the local development experience; before, re-compiling Webpack assets on page refreshes would take a painfully long time.

 So what were the changes?